This site requires JavaScript, please enable it in your browser!

 By ajmetal, with 2 replies.

-Last reply by ajmetal, almost 11 years ago:
+Last reply by ajmetal, over 11 years ago:

 Thanks I figured it out.
 Whenever I try to set an image by right clicking the class it will only accept images from outside the images folder of my scenario.
 When calling a method (like for animation) you can use images you've saved in the image folder.